odobon1/vlm-tutorial/README.md

 `feat_eng.py` contains the 1000 curated class labels and 80 prompt templates from the OpenAI notebook, needed for reproducing ImageNet results.

-The lead author of [1] reports that there is about an additional 1% to be eked out, but he got bored once the prompt templates were shaped enough to outperform the original ResNet-50.
+The lead author of [1] reports that there is about an additional 1% to be eked out from further engineering the prompt templates, but that he got bored once the templates were shaped up to the point that CLIP outperforms ResNet-50.

 This ablation reveals that the CLIP 80 ensemble method produces embeddings that are more similar in the mean to the validation images, which is no surprise considering that the prototype consists of the mean of the class-concept in a variety of contexts, whereas a single prompt embedding could bias the embedding more towards what is interpreted from the single prompt text embedding.